rperce/intelshot/README.md

 * Find your firefox profile (probably in `~/.mozilla/firefox/`) and get the name of your profile, probably a jumble of characters and then `.default`.
-* Run `phantomjs screenshot.js -g` to generate an example configuration file
+* Run `phantomjs screenshot.js -g demo.json` to generate an example configuration file (or call it something else, but I'll refer to the generated thing as `demo.json` in this file).
 * Open `demo.json` and input your firefox profile under `ff_profile`.
 * Edit `ff_dir`, at the bottom, to be your firefox directory if it's somewhere other than indicated.
 The directory given in `ff_dir` should directly contain